🇮🇳 National News

 - Possible impacts of collapse: Release of 47–83 gigatonnes of CO₂; extra −0.2°C global warming; Arctic cooling up to 7°C; Antarctic warming up to 6°C; sea level rise on US East Coast; droughts across Africa.

 Dr. Reddy’s Laboratories received approval from the Central Drugs Standard Control Organisation (CDSCO) to manufacture and market generic oral Semaglutide Tablets in 3 mg, 7 mg, and 14 mg strengths for the treatment of Type 2 Diabetes Mellitus.
-Dr. Reddy’s had earlier launched injectable semaglutide under the brand name ‘Obeda’ — India’s first DCGI-approved generic semaglutide injection, priced at Rs 4,200 per month.
+Additionally, Dr. Reddy’s had earlier launched injectable semaglutide under the brand name ‘Obeda’ — India’s first DCGI-approved generic semaglutide injection, priced at Rs 4,200 per month.

 |---|---|